Mergers, Foreign Competition, and Jobs: Evidence from the U.S. Appliance Industry

 Abstract

-Policy choices often entail trade-offs between workers and consumers.
-I assess how foreign competition changes the consumer welfare and domestic employment effects of a merger.
-I construct a model accounting for demand responses, endogenous product portfolios, and employment.
-I apply this model to Whirlpool’s acquisition of Maytag in the household appliance industry.
-I compare the observed acquisition to a counterfactual one by a foreign buyer.
-While Whirlpool’s acquisition decreased consumer welfare by $230 million annually, it preserved 900 domestic jobs.
-Therefore, these jobs need to be worth above $260,000 annually for the domestic employment effects to offset the consumer harm.
+Policy choices often create trade-offs between workers and consumers.
+I examine how foreign competition alters the consumer welfare and domestic employment effects of mergers.
+I construct a model incorporating consumer demand, endogenous product portfolios, and employment decisions.
+Applying the model to Whirlpool’s acquisition of Maytag in the appliance industry, I compare the observed merger to a counterfactual acquisition by a foreign buyer.
+Although Whirlpool’s acquisition decreased consumer welfare by $300 million annually, it preserved 825 domestic jobs.
+These jobs must therefore be valued at more than $360,000 per year for the domestic employment benefits to offset the consumer harm.

 Click the Slides button above to demo Academic’s Markdown slides feature.